APFGIH/Astrophysics-For-Gamers-in-a-Hurry/README.md

 This folder contains all the minigames in the game.
 All minigames must be in a function that takes in the screen object.
 The minigame must include its own game loop and input processing as the main game is paused.
 If a game is completed successfully, return true, otherwise return false.

-_Created by: Jason Qaun, Adam Medhi, Henry Tu, Ryan Zhang for ENG4U_
+_Created by: Jason Quan, Adam Medhi, Henry Tu, Ryan Zhang for ENG4U_

 Code is forked off of [RahCraft](https://github.com/RahCraft/RahCraft) and [HUBG](https://github.com/RASTERA).